aumouvantsillage/guillaume.baierouge.fr/src/2021-04-23-a-riscv-core-in-racket.md

 In Racket, the state machine is composed of a `register/r` form that stores the current state, a `case` expression that computes the next state, and one combinational signal for each action.
-We choose to represent states as symbols.
+I chose to represent states as symbols.
-In VHDL, we would define an enumerated type.
+In VHDL, I would define an enumerated type.

-:::partial
+Click on the snippet to expand it.

+:::expand
 ```racket
 (define (virgule #:reset reset #:rdata rdata #:ready ready #:irq irq)